Trisection diagrams and twists of 4-manifolds: Introduction

 \section{Introduction}

 Trisections of 4-manifolds were introduced by Gay and Kirby in 2012 as a 4-dimensional analogue of Heegaard splittings.
-Recently, they have been used to prove classical results \cite{Lam18} \cite{Lam19}, as well as understand embedded surfaces via bridge trisection diagrams \cite{MeiZup18}\cite{GayMei1806}.
-We extend these ideas, using trisections to understand certain surgeries on 4-manifolds.
+Recently, they have been used to give new proofs of classical results \cite{Lam18} \cite{Lam19} and understand embedded surfaces in 4-manifolds \cite{MeiZup18}\cite{GayMei1806}.
+One main feature of trisections is that they may be represented diagrammatically, and thus offer a new perspective with which to view smooth 4-manifolds.
+As an example of the power of these diagrams, we give a completely new proof of a non-trivial surgery theorem using a purely diagrammatic argument.

-Given an embedded sphere $S=S^2$ in a 4-manifold $X$ with Euler number 0, one can remove a tubular neighbourhood $S^2\times D^2$ and re-glue it by a nontrivial diffeomorphism (up to isotopy) of $S^1\times S^2$.
-The resulting manifold is called the Gluck twist of $X$ along $S$, and we denote it by $\Sigma_S(X)$.
+Suppose that $S$ is an embedded 2-sphere in a 4-manifold $X$ with regular neighbourhood $N\subset X$ diffeomorphic to $S^2\times D^2$.
+Let $r_\theta:S^2\to S^2$ be the diffeomorphism which rotates $S^2$ by $\theta$.
+Originally defined by Gluck \cite{Gluck61}, the \emph{Gluck twist} of $X$ along $S$ is the 4-manifold

+where $\tau$ is the diffeomorphism of $S^2\times S^1$ given by $\tau(x,\theta)=(r_\theta(x),\theta)$.
+This construction is particularly interesting when $X$ is the 4-sphere; $\Sigma_{S^4}(S)$ is a homotopy 4-sphere, and is therefore homeomorphic to $S^4$ by work of Freedman \cite{Freedman82}.
+However, it remains an open question whether all Gluck twists on $S^4$ are standard, i.e. diffeomorphic to $S^4$.

-A similar surgery can be performed on embedded projective planes.
-If $P$ is a projective plane in a 4-manifold $X$ with Euler number $\pm 2$, then one can remove the associated nonorientable disk bundle $N_{\pm2}$ and re-glue it by an automorphism of its boundary $Q=\partial N$.
-While there are more nontrivial automorphisms of $Q$ than of $S^1\times S^2$, Price \cite{Pri77} showed that there is only one candidate automorphism which could possibly produce an exotic copy of $X$.
-The resulting manifold is called the Price twist of $X$ along $P$, and we denote it by $\Pi_P(X)$.
-Note that by a theorem of Massey \cite{Mas69}, all projective planes in $S^4$ have Euler number $\pm 2$.
-In many settings, both surgeries are known to produce exotic 4-manifolds \cite{Akb09} but are most interesting in the case of $X=S^4$.
+A similar surgery can be performed along an embedded projective plane.
+Suppose that $P$ is a projective plane in a 4-manifold $X$ with Euler number $\pm 2$.
+A regular neighbourhood of $P$ is diffeomorphic to $N_\pm$, a disk bundle over $P$ whose boundary $Q$ is the quaternion space (the quotient of $S^3$ by the action of the quaternion group).
+If $\phi$ is a self-diffeomorphism of $Q$, the 4-manifold

+is called a Price surgery along $P$.
+Price \cite{Pri77} studied the self-diffeomorphisms of $Q$, and showed that there are only six classes up to isotopy.
+In particular, up to isotopy there is only one non-trivial self-diffeomorphism of $Q$ which could be used to produce a 4-manifold homeomorphic (but perhaps not diffeomorphic) to $X$.
+Consequently, the resulting 4-manifold is called the \emph{Price twist} of $X$ along $P$, and we will denote it by $\Pi_P(X)$.
+Like the Gluck twist, this surgery is known to produce exotic 4-manifolds in some settings \cite{Akb09}, but is most interesting in the case that $X$ is the 4-sphere.
+Note that by a theorem of Massey \cite{Mas69}, all embedded projective planes in $S^4$ have Euler number $\pm 2$.